awsdocs/aws-snowball-developer-guide/doc_source/ec2-edge-limits.md

 ## Shared Compute Resource Limitations<a name="shared-resource-limitations"></a>

 All services on a Snowball Edge device use some of the finite resources on the device\.
 A Snowball Edge device with its available compute resources maximized can't launch new compute resources\.
-For example, if you try to start the file interface while also running a `sbe1.4xlarge` compute instance on a storage optimized device, the file interface service doesn't start\.
+For example, if you try to start the NFS interface while also running a `sbe1.4xlarge` compute instance on a storage optimized device, the NFS interface service doesn't start\.
 The following outlines the available resources on the different device options as well as resource requirements for each service\.
 + If no compute services are `ACTIVE`:
   + On a storage optimized option, you have 24 vCPUs and 32 GiB of memory for your compute instances\.
   + On a compute optimized option, you have 52 vCPUs and 208 GiB of memory for your compute instances\.
 This is also true for the with GPU option\.
-+ While AWS IoT Greengrass and AWS Lambda powered by AWS Greengrass are `ACTIVE`:
++ While AWS IoT Greengrass and AWS Lambda powered by AWS IoT Greengrass are `ACTIVE`:
   + On a storage optimized option, these services use 4 vCPU cores and 8 GiB of memory\.
   + On a compute optimized option, these services use 1 vCPU core and 1 GiB of memory\.
 This is also true for the GPU option\.
-  + While the file interface is `ACTIVE`, it uses 8 vCPU cores and 16 GiB of memory on a Snowball Edge device\.
+  + While the NFS interface is `ACTIVE`, it uses 8 vCPU cores and 16 GiB of memory on a Snowball Edge device\.

-You can determine whether a service is `ACTIVE` on a Snowball Edge by using the command `snowballEdge describe-service` on the Snowball client\.
+You can determine whether a service is `ACTIVE` on a Snowball Edge by using the command `snowballEdge describe-service` on the Snowball Edge client\.
 For more information, see [Getting Service Status](using-client-commands.md#client-service-status)\.